What is Stenting?

 Recovery from your Angioplasty & Stenting Procedure

 Recovery from angioplasty and stenting is typically brief.
-Many patients are able to return to work within a few days to a week after a procedure.
+Many patients can return to work within a few days to a week after a procedure.
 Angioplasty restores blood flow to the heart by opening narrowed or blocked coronary arteries without open surgery.

 Angioplasty is performed in a special operating room called a catheterization laboratory.